dtransposed/Lagrange/_posts/2021-04-05-Mixed-Martial-Maths.md

 $$
 t_{tot} = t_{mean} \cdot 10^9 = 1.6s\cdot 10^9
 $$
-This equivalent to about $51$ years, quite some time!
+This is equivalent to about $51$ years, quite some time!

 We broke one, seemingly overwhelming problem into two, fairly easy ones.
 While the complexity of the example was pretty modest,  the usefulness of **divide-and-conquer** reasoning will be demonstrated later on in this write-up.